9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 4/Terms/Automation.md

 - Items that should not be fully automated due to costs and safety:
     - Grocery store checkout process, including bagging groceries
     - Tasks that are less expensive to perform manually

+## Automating tasks in Python

+**[[Automation]]** is the use of technology to reduce human and manual effort to perform common and repetitive tasks.
+As a security analyst, you will primarily use Python to automate tasks.

+You have encountered multiple examples of how to use Python for automation in this course, including investigating logins, managing access, and updating devices.